Get a free, no obligation personal loan quote with rates as low as 6.99%

 Just about every type of property that you would normally find on the market can be involved in a rent-to-own arrangement.
 Whether it’s a single-family home, semi-detached, or townhouse, various types of housing could potentially be a rent-to-own property.

-It’s important to understand that, in addition to the obvious advantages of a rent-to-own agreement, there are also some pitfalls too, including the following:
+It’s important to understand that, in addition to the obvious advantages of a rent-to-own agreement, there are also some pitfalls, including the following:

-• If you don’t end up buying the home, you would lose all the money that would have gone towards the down payment and therefore the equity in the property;
+• You Can Lose Your Money – If you don’t end up buying the home, you would lose all the money that would have gone toward the down payment and therefore the equity in the property.

-• If the value of the property falls by the point when it’s time to exercise the right to purchase, you may not be able to renegotiate a lower price;
+• Locked In Price – If the value of the property falls by the point when it’s time to exercise the right to purchase, you may not be able to renegotiate a lower price;

-• If you don’t pay your rent on time, you could lose your right to purchase;
+• Missed Payments Can Make The Deal Fall Through – If you don’t pay your rent on time, you could lose your right to purchase;

 Be sure to scope out the program in great detail and get sound advice before signing a rent-to-own contract.

-Ideally, you should seek counsel from an independent legal advisor who can guide you through the rent-to-own contract before you sign on the dotted line.
+Ideally, you should speak to a real estate lawyer who can guide you through the rent-to-own contract before you sign on the dotted line.

-In addition to the term of the agreement as mentioned earlier, other details of the rent-to-own agreement include:
+In addition to the terms of the agreement, as mentioned earlier, other details of the rent-to-own agreement include:

 • Rent amount